arvindhsundar/hackingattention/content/Storytelling.md

 That's why Kung Fu Panda & Harry Potter & The Matrix have similar plotlines.

-However, many people [complain](complain.md) that using a formula or framework for storytelling kills [creativity](creativity.md).
+However, many people [Complain](Complain.md) that using a formula or framework for storytelling kills [Creativity](Creativity.md).

-The fact that a formula exists also means that a creator can use a twist to subvert that expectation - and use [surprise](surprise.md) to gain attention.
+The fact that a formula exists also means that a creator can use a twist to subvert that expectation - and use [Surprise](Surprise.md) to gain attention.

+>[!Open Questions]
+>